Code-Institute-Submissions/zeezee/README.md

 - [JavaScript Validation](https://esprima.org/demo/validate.html):
   - No error found, code is syntactically valid.
 - [PythonCodeChecker](https://extendsclass.com/python-tester.html):
   - No syntax errors detected.
-A couple of errors saying that the line is too long, but in Django project, Chris advised to avoid those if doesn't effect the code itself.
+A couple of errors saying that the line is too long, but in Django project, Chris advised to ignore those if don't affect the code itself.

 ### Bugs

 - When I added media and static files to AWS S3 bucket, the deployed version couldn't load any of my pictures from the homepage, although my product images were loaded correctly.
 The solution was to change the path to  ```{{ MEDIA_URL }}background_hand.jpg```.

-- After I added something to my bage and proceeded secure checkout, the price of the product turned to 0.00.
+- After I added something to my bag and proceeded secure checkout, the price of the product turned to 0.00.
 I saw that payment succeeded in my stripe account, but in Django Admin I couldn't see the order summary properly.
 The problem was caused by an indentation error in my ```signals.py```.

 ## Deployment